George Thorpe (Virginia colonist): Personal life

-On July 11, 1600, George Thorpe and Margaret Porter were married.
-Although her date of death is unknown, she was buried at Berkeley Church on March 10, 1610.
-The couple had no surviving children.
-Less than a year later, on February 21, 1611, George Thorpe and Margaret Harris married.
-The couple had five children, of whom at least two, William and John, lived to maturity.
+On 11 July 1600, George Thorpe married Margaret Porter.
+Although her date of death is unknown, they had no surviving children and she was buried at Berkeley Church on 10 March 1610.
+Less than a year later, on 21 February 1611, George Thorpe married Margaret, the daughter of David Harris, who survived him.
+Of their five children, at least two, William and John, lived to maturity.